peteash10/bunminster.uk/pages/rabbit_food.md

 Rabbits love eating certain varieties of tree bark, particularly from fruit trees.
 [Here's a good list of safe trees](http://bunnyproof.com/what-types-of-wood-can-rabbits-chew-on).
 During pruning season we put a call out to friends offering to take their branches away.

-Be aware that they don't just grind their teeth on the bark, they actally eat it, so it should be treated like any other food - gradually introduced as part of a balanced diet.
+Be aware that they don't just grind their teeth on the bark, they actually eat it, so it should be treated like any other food - gradually introduced as part of a balanced diet.
 When we get a new batch we start them with a twig or two and build up to a 50cm or so branch per day.

 ## Cereal / Muesli mix